MicrosoftDocs/Managed-Desktop/managed-desktop/deploy/enable-user-support-features.md

 1. If they don't already have one, set up an account in the same Azure Active Directory (AAD) domain as the Microsoft Managed Desktop devices.
 1. Add the user accounts to the **Modern Workplace Roles - Support Partner** security group in the Azure Active Directory (AAD).

-To submit an elevation or escalation request, see [Get user support](../operate/end-user-support.md#submit-an-elevation-or-escalation-request).
+To submit an elevation or escalation request, see [Get end user support](../operate/end-user-support.md#submit-an-elevation-or-escalation-request).

 <!--when available, add link to downloadable articles at DLC-->